farabiahmed/Project-Samples/Tutorials/CPlusPlus.md

 `__declspec(dllexport)` tells the linker that you want this object to be made available for other DLL's to import.
 It is used when creating a DLL that others can link to.
 `__declspec(dllimport)` imports the implementation from a DLL so your application can use it.

+There are two types of linking: implicit linking and explicit linking.

+## What is explicit linking?
+With explicit linking, applications must make a function call to explicitly load the DLL at run time.
+To explicitly link to a DLL, an application must:
+* Call `LoadLibrary` (or a similar function) to load the DLL and obtain a module handle.
+* Call `GetProcAddress` to obtain a function pointer to each exported function that the application wants to call.
+Because applications are calling the DLL's functions through a pointer, the compiler does not generate external references, so there is no need to link with an import library.
+* Call `FreeLibrary` when done with the DLL.

+## What is implicit linking?
+o implicitly link to a DLL, executables must obtain the following from the provider of the DLL:
+* A `header file (.h file)` containing the declarations of the exported functions and/or C++ classes.
+The classes, functions, and data should all have __declspec(dllimport), for more information, see dllexport, dllimport.
+* An `import library (.LIB files)` to link with.
+(The linker creates the import library when the DLL is built.)
+* The actual `DLL (.dll file)`.

 # GDB
 #### Compilation the code
 ```c